Since this seems to be a sort of trend in the online spaces I inhabit, thought I might join in!

 Now why would people build such a boring internet?
 Well, they were academics, sooooo.

 Web 2 is considered to have started in the mid to late 90s, when technologies like PHP and MySQL solidified.
 Web 2 is the "interactive web," where users started creating content instead of just consuming.
 One of my favorite examples of this is WikiPedia, where users created litterally billions of words of content.

 Web 3.0 was originally considered to be the "semantic web," that is, an internet where the content itself is machine parseable and easily contextulized.
 That's a whole bunch of buzzwords for basically "look at this data, this data is related!"
-The idea was created by the the guy we talked about earlier Tim Berners-Lee, an idea I love, and if you do too, then look into the IndieWeb!
+The idea was created by the creator of HTTP himself Tim Berners-Lee, an idea I love, and if you do too, then look into the IndieWeb!

 And then cryptobros came along.

 Insert scary sound effects here

 web3 (yes it's lowercase, which I will use to separate it from Web 3), is like worse late Web 1.
 Also it's a terrifying capitalist hell.

 web3 is mostly based around cryptocurrencies, I'm not going to say blockchain because blockchain tech itself is amazing, but cryptocurrencies are an ancaps wet dream (that's bad FYI).

 Here are some of the base protocols, technologies, and concepts: